kakarlus/finsim-test/README.md

  -- in folder **finsim-ng**
  - Frontend is running in node Express http://localhost:4100/ -- in folder **app-fe**
- - Backend proxy is running in node Express http://localhost:4101/ to enable CORS -- in folder **app-proxy**
+ - Backend proxy is running in node Express http://localhost:4101/ avoid browser and angular triggering CORS -- in folder **app-proxy**

 #### Clone repo